Attention-Seeker: Dynamic Self-Attention Scoring for Unsupervised Keyphrase Extraction: Methodology

-As shown in Figure ~\ref{fig:fig_1}, the obtained vector $B$ is converted into a new hypothesized vector $H$ by setting to $0$ the values $B_{i}$ corresponding to non-candidate tokens.
-This results in a refined vector of attention scores $B$, now based on the hypothesis that SAMs should focus on tokens belonging to the most important candidate phrases.
+As illustrated in Figure~\ref{fig:fig_1}, the resulting vector $B$ is converted into a new hypothesis vector $H$ through post-processing masking, where $B_{i}$ values corresponding to non-candidate tokens are set to 0.
+Similar to the initial binary vector $H$, this updated vector prioritizes SAMs that focus on possible keyphrases.
+However, it further emphasizes SAMs that allocate more attention to the most important candidates, thereby favoring SAMs likely to specialize in attending to keyphrases.